 Q: Is it easy to register for courses?

 A: Yes, simply fill out the registration form (available here if you don’t get one in the mail) and mail it to us by the specified date to be included in the initial assignment to classes.
 Registration is available by phone after the initial assignment of classes.
-(Online registration is not yet available — stay tuned.)
+(Online registration is scheduled to begin January 1, 2014.)

 Q: How many courses may I register for?